SkygearIO/skygear-doc/content/ios/push.md

             return;
         }

-        // You should put subscription creation logic in the following method [self addSubscriptions];
+        // Anything you want to do in the callback can be added here.
     }];
 }
 ```